 And I can do the same for you — whatever your priorities are.

 Scroll down to learn more

 It can be frustrating being stuck in the confines of a faculty page that is designed to make the university look good instead of highlighting the things that are most important to you.
 A Google search for your name is likely to turn up reviews of your teaching on Rate Your Professor before any of your hard work.
-Google Scholar fell short of its initial promises and we’ve since learned the ills of Academia.edu.
+Google Scholar fell short of its initial promises.
+And we’ve since learned exactly how problematic Academia.edu can be.

 Have something else in mind or need a highly-customized website?
 Tell me about it.

 I’m a web designer and developer with more than a decade of design experience.
-I’ve worked with clients ranging from academics to individual freelancers just starting out to large corporations, including Aramark.
+Most of my time is dedicated to helping academics shine, but my clients also include freelancers, small businesses and major corporations, including Aramark.